Quantized Quiver Varieties and the Quantum Spin Ruijsenaars-Schneider Model: The reduced algebra

 using $(z_2-Q)^{-1} Q = (z_2-Q)^{-1} z_2 - 1$ as well as the identity $(z_2-Q+\gamma\hbar)^{-1} (z_1-Q)^{-1} = (z_2-z_1+\gamma\hbar)^{-1} \left( (z_1-Q)^{-1} - (z_2-Q+\gamma\hbar)^{-1} \right)$. \end{proof}

-\begin{remark} This cross relation between $\mathbf{S}(z_1)$ and $\mathbf{T}(z_2)$ determines the cross relations between the Yangian and the loop algebra.
-However, comparing this cross relation to the relations of shifted affine Yangians is a highly non-trivial task, as the known presentations of the affine Yangian are highly complicated and presented in very different generators.
-A reasonable strategy for proving a correspondence with a shifted affine Yangian would go along the lines of \cite{gaiotto:2024}, but is beyond the scope of the current paper. \end{remark}
+\begin{remark} This cross relation between $\mathbf{S}(z_1)$ and $\mathbf{T}(z_2)$ determines the cross relations between the Yangian and the loop algebra in $\mathfrak{A}_{N,\ell}$, which we expect to be identified with a truncated affine Yangian.
+However, carefully matching this cross relation to the relations of affine Yangians is a very non-trivial task, as the known presentations of affine Yangians are highly complicated and presented in very different generators. \end{remark}

 \begin{corollary} It follows that $\mathbf{J}[1] = \oint dz \mathbf{S}(z)$ commutes with $\mathbf{T}(z)$ according to

 where we have introduced the finite difference $\Delta f(z) \coloneq \frac{f(z+\gamma\hbar)-f(z)}{\gamma\hbar}$. \end{corollary}